soverenio/docs/docs/source/getting-started/quick-start.rst

 Quick start
 ===========

 Soveren consists of two parts: Soveren gateway that lives on prem and Soveren cloud that lives in the cloud.
-If you need information on that, read the `solution details <concepts.html>`_.
+If you need more information on that, read the `solution details <concepts.html>`_.

 When ready, go through the simple installation process below.